microsoft/nni/docs/en_US/NAS/retiarii/OneshotTrainer.rst

 * ProxylessNAS trainer
 * Single-path (random) trainer

-See API reference for detailed usages.
+See `API reference <./ApiReference.rst>`__ for detailed usages.
 Here, we show an example to use DARTS trainer manually.

 .. code-block:: python